HaroldMills/Vesper-Old-Bird-Detector-Eval/README.md

         python run_old_bird_detectors.py
         python evaluate_old_bird_detectors.py

     The first script runs in about 2.5 hours on a 2012 MacBook Pro.
-The second script runs in less than a minute.
+The second script runs in about two minutes.
 For more details about the operation of the scripts, see the module docstrings of the scripts.

 The citation for BirdVox-full-night is: